wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 ## Multiple Extensions to the ACK Frame

-Multiple extensions can alter the ACK Frame or define new codepoints for variations on the ACK frame, such as {{MP-QUIC}}.
+Multiple extensions can alter the ACK Frame or define new codepoints for variations on the ACK frame, such as {{?MP-QUIC}}.
 Each extension defines how it co-exists with past extensions.
 If multiple extensions add more information to the ACK Frame, as this receive timestamp extension does, the additional extensions are appended at the end of the ACK Frame in the